brian546/qwenRAG/README.md

 # QwenRAG

 This repository implements a Retrieval-Augmented Generation (RAG) system using the Qwen-2.5-instruct model.
-The system integrates various vector store for retrieval and provides a StreamLit-based chatbot interface for interactive question answering based on
+The system integrates various vector store for retrieval and provides a StreamLit-based chatbot interface for interactive question answering based on HQ-small dataset.

 ## Set up environment
 ```bash